When will the Photovoltaic Certificate be offered?

 How do I seek jobs in the photovoltaic field?

 An internship program has been established by the New York Solar Energy Industries Association (NYSEIA) for New York residents interested in pursuing a career in the photovoltaic field.
 The program allows a candidate to participate in a minimum of three installations totaling at least 10 kW in one year.
 Photovoltaic job listings are available through NYSEIA members, American Solar Energy Society and Northeast Sustainable Energy Association Web sites, and alternative energy fairs or conferences.
 Students may wish to consult the New York State Energy Research and Development Authority (NYSERDA) Web site www.powernaturally.org for a listing of certified installers with whom they may find work.
-Students also are urged to file a resume with the college’s Center for Careers and Employment.
+Students also are urged to file a resume with the college’s Center for Careers and Transfer.
 Any employer seeking an employee with a particular skill set will be forwarded resumes that are on file for that specialty.
 The person whose resume was sent out also will receive e-mail notification of the potential position.

 About NABCEP Certification: